Vaibhav9027/CodeClause/README.md

 # CodeClause
-This repository contains HTML,CSS,Javascript code of a basic text editor it has been allocated as my web intern task.
+This repository contains HTML,CSS,Javascript code of a basic text editor it has been allocated as my web intern task at Code Clause.